andrewt3000/web_development/README.md

 [create react app](https://github.com/facebook/create-react-app) - cli to generate new react app.
 CRA depends on react-scripts which should be [updated](https://create-react-app.dev/docs/updating-to-new-releases).
 We have not and do not plan to "eject"

-I generally prefer to use functional rather than class [components](https://reactjs.org/docs/components-and-props.html) and to use [state hooks](https://reactjs.org/docs/hooks-state.html) and [effect hooks](https://reactjs.org/docs/hooks-effect.html) rather than [state and lifecyle](https://reactjs.org/docs/state-and-lifecycle.html)
+Preference: I generally prefer to use functional rather than class [components](https://reactjs.org/docs/components-and-props.html) and to use [state hooks](https://reactjs.org/docs/hooks-state.html) and [effect hooks](https://reactjs.org/docs/hooks-effect.html) rather than [state and lifecyle](https://reactjs.org/docs/state-and-lifecycle.html)

 Alternatives: [Angular](https://angularjs.org/), [Vue](https://vuejs.org/)